wordpress-mobile/PasscodeLock-Android/README.md

 - Add the following line in `onCreate` of your App file AppLockManager.getInstance().enableDefaultAppLockIfAvailable(this);

-- In your project you need to call `PasscodePreferencesActivity` to lauch the passcode configurazion screen.
+- In your project you need to call `PasscodePreferencesActivity` to lauch the passcode configuration screen.

+###Customization
+If you want to customize the pinlock icon, the one available in the unlock screen, add a file named `passcode_logo.png` in `res/drawable`.

 ###Apps that use this library
 - [WordPress for Android][1]